 You can also expect some minor bleeding and general soreness at the surgical site.
 These symptoms are all part of the healing process for replacing several missing teeth and should gradually improve each day.
 As long as your symptoms are getting better over time and not worse, you are likely on the right track.
 Just remember to be gentle with yourself and follow your post-operative instructions closely.

-How to Care for Your Implants Long-Term
+Long-Term Care for Your Dental Implants

 Your new dental implants are an incredible investment in your health and confidence.
 They are built to last a lifetime, but their success depends on how you care for them.
 Think of your implants just like your natural teeth—they need consistent attention to stay in top shape.
 While the implant itself can’t get a cavity, the health of your gums and jawbone is what keeps it secure.
 Gum disease can still develop around an implant, potentially compromising the bone that holds it in place.